Video game preservation: Importance of preservation

 An additional challenge are games that receive frequent updates that can change the nature of the game over time, such as those offered as games as a service such as MMOs and mobile games.
 These games also face issues when the supporting servers are shut down by the publisher or developer; unless the game is updated to split off the server dependencies, such as the case for Kingdom Hearts X, these games become unplayable and lost to preservationists.
 While preservationists can attempt to get copies of all intermediate states of a game, the use of video from gamers playing over streaming services has become more valuable to showcase the intermediate state of those games.
 Preservation of server-based games can still leave legal issues around copyright as a concern to the original game owner; for example, Atlus filed a lawsuit in late 2021 against players that had recreated the servers and client software for the defunct Shin Megami Tensei: Imagine, claiming the fan-run project "caused and will continue to cause irreparable damage to Atlus".
+In the wake of Ubisoft's shuttering of the servers for The Crew, an initiative called Stop Killing Games, led by Ross Scott, the creator of Freeman's Mind, was launched in 2024 to urge companies to either stop shutting down services for live games or assure they are still playable if the game's servers are shuttered.
+This has generally received higher focus in the European Union countries, where there are more protection for consumers.

 Preservation has become a greater priority for game companies since the 2000s with the ease of redundant digital storage solutions, and thus tends not to be an issue for games issued since that point.
 Frank Cifaldi, director of the Video Game History Foundation, said that Electronic Arts had developed an extensive means of preserving their games at the end of the development cycle, and had contacted former employees to collect data and assets from past games to help preserve their titles.
 However, full game preservation for larger publishers and developers can be expensive for all but their best-selling titles.